syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 ### Change the padding of filter icon

-The padding of filter icon can be customized by using `GridColumn.filterIconPadding` property.
+The padding around the filter icon can be changed by using [GridColumn.filterIconPadding](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/GridColumn/filterIconPadding.html) property.

 {% tabs %}
 {% highlight Dart %}